govuk-one-login/mobile-android-ui/README.md

 # Android GOV UK UI Library

-Libraries to provide some useful and generic ui components, pages and themes to be used across GOV.UK Android applications.
+Libraries to provide some useful and generic UI components, pages and themes to be used across GOV.UK Android applications.

 Components and Pages work of the principle of creating an example of the contained `...Parameters` class to inject all necessary options for an example of the given Composable